anoma/namada/tech-specs/src/explore/design/intent_broadcaster/matchmaker.md

 # Matchmaker

 The matchmaker is a process that can be activated in any intent broadcaster process.
-It tries to match any number of intents to create fulfilling transaction.
-The matchmaker is define with three wasm element, a filter program, a matchmaker program and a transaction template.
+It tries to match any number of intents to create a fulfilling transaction.
+The matchmaker is defined with three wasm modules, a filter, a matchmaker program and a transaction template.

 ![matchmaker process](./matchmaker_process.svg "matchmaker process")